AlexMercedCoder/tutorialblog/content/blog/typescript101/index.md

 myArray.push(5)
 ```

-This syntax allows to say any of the elements of the array can be a string or number.
+This syntax allows saying any of the elements of the array can be a string or number.

 ### Objects

-For non-class objects we should create a new interface for typing (for objects made from a class, the class is the type).
+For non-class objects, we should create a new interface for typing (for objects made from a class, the class is the type).

 ```ts
 interface Person {